-The City Council Committee or Legislative Matters will hold a public hearing on Monday November 8, 2021 beginning at 5 p.m. on the following proposed changes to the Zonii Ordinance of the City Northampton, Massachusetts Instructions for accessing the hearing may be found on the November 8, 2021 Legislative Matters agenda to be posted on www.northamptonma.gov later than 48 hours prior to the meeting:
+The City Council Committee on Legislative Matters will hold a public hearing on Monday November 8, 2021 beginning at 5 p.m. on the following proposed changes to the Zoni Ordinance of the City Zoning Northampton, Massachusetts.
+Instructions for accessing the hearing may be found on the November 8, 2021 Legislative Matters agenda to be posted on www.northamptonma.gov no later than 48 hours prior to the meeting: